DataDog/documentation/content/integrations/faq/how-can-i-gather-metrics-from-the-unix-shell.md

 Caveat:

-The user that the agent runs as may need sudo access for the shell command.
-Sudo access is not required when running the agent as root (not recommended).
+The user that the Agent runs as may need sudo access for the shell command.
+Sudo access is not required when running the Agent as root (not recommended).